Payment Assistance Programs

 Contact Western's Customer Service team Monday through Friday, between 8 a.m. and 5 p.m., at 951.571.7104 or via email to firstname.lastname@example.org.

-See if you qualify for our Low-Income Bill Payment Assistance Program.
+See if you qualify for Western's Low-Income Bill Payment Assistance Program.

 Western offers bill payment assistance to qualified low-income residential water and wastewater (sewer) customers.
 Customers can receive up to $150, or the total amount due on the bill, whichever is less.
 The maximum amount allowable assistance per 12-month period is $150.